gsm1011/hadoop.admin/manuscript/chapter7.md

 ```

 This property configures the sleep time in milliseconds that the
-TaskTracker waits before sending a SIGKILL signal to a process after it
+TaskTracker waits before sending a `SIGKILL` signal to a process after it
-has been sent a SIGTERM signal.
-Its default value is 5000ms.
+has been sent a `SIGTERM` signal.
+Its default value is `5000ms`.

 Enable TaskTracker memory management by changing the following property: